danielhunex/HostedServices-dotnetcore/README.md

     }
 }
 ```
-And the foolwing concrete implementations
+And the following concrete implementations
 ```csharp
 using System;
 using System.Threading.Tasks;